 On June 1, 2017, RSA issued TAC 17-04: Guidance on the Use of Supplemental Wage Information to Implement the Performance Accountability Requirements under WIOA.
 This joint guidance clarifies the use of supplemental wage information related to verifying and reporting on the three employment-related performance indicators (employment rate during the second quarter after exit from the program; employment rate during the fourth quarter after exit from the program; and median earnings during the second quarter after exit from the program).
 The guidance also applies to the employment-related portion of the credential attainment indicator.

 Joint Guidance on Data Matching to Facilitate WIOA Performance Reporting and Evaluation

-This joint guidance is a resource to provide information to assist State agencies (including VR agencies and workforce development agencies), educational agencies and institutions, and service providers in performance reporting and evaluation requirements under WIOA.
+This joint guidance provides information to assist State agencies, educational agencies and institutions, and service providers regarding performance reporting and evaluation requirements under WIOA.
 Under WIOA, States are required to use education information and quarterly wage records to measure performance of the six core programs and other title I programs authorized by WIOA, which raises complex issues related to data sharing and privacy.
 This guidance provides States with information about applicable requirements for, and procedures and options for, matching confidential Unemployment Compensation information from wage records with personal information from VR records, and personally identifiable information from education records, and for protecting the confidentiality of information contained in such records.